 Key priorities of the strategy

 Working in partnership with housing providers

-The provincial government has identified the importance of working closely with those executing the construction of affordable housing (like Habitat HM).
+The provincial government has identified the importance of working closely with those executing the construction of affordable housing (like Habitat HMD).
 They recognize that building a better system of affordable housing will take time and collaboration.